 Iwd) to get the velocity dispersion (second

 Your cube will come out of makecube and the pipeline, in units of .
 To convert this to main-beam brightness temperature, divide your cube by the main-beam efficiency, .
-Alternatively, to convert to receiver temperature, , divide by the forward scattering and spillover efficiency, .
+Alternatively, to convert to corrected radiation temperature, , divide by the forward scattering and spillover efficiency, .
 See Section 3.2 for efficiency values for RxA and HARP, and the JCMT webpages for further information and historical numbers.

 You can use the Kappa command cdiv to divide any NDF by a constant.